 For Unit A5 students should learn about piano and forte markings and symbols.
-They should be able to basically make loud and soft sounds on the piano and include them in their pieces.
+They should discover how to make loud and soft sounds on the piano and include them in their pieces.

 - Discuss how we make sounds on the piano.
-For example, you might look inside the piano and see what’s going on.
+You might look inside the piano and see what’s going on.
 Depending on the student you could explain the actual mechanics and physics of how the sound is made and what we need to do to change it.

 - Playing individual notes loudly or softly.
 For example, ask your students to play all the Ds up and down the piano softly or loudly.
 Ask the student to explain what they have to do to make loud or soft sounds.